 But if you’re deemed a bad driver — either according to your driving history or data gathered through your Root test drive — you won’t be offered a policy.
-By not insuring high-risk drivers, Root claims it’s able to save good drivers up to 52% on your premium.
+By not insuring high-risk drivers, Root claims it’s able to save good drivers up to 52% on your insurance premium for your car.

 Policy management done solely through the app